Aimadi Faucets Review & Rating Updated:March 27, 2026

 "Electric lamps; Electric lights for Christmas trees; Faucets; Headlights for automobiles; Incandescent lamps; Light bulbs; Light bulbs, electric; Mixer taps for water pipes; Spigots; Taps; Washers for water taps; Air valves for steam heating installations; Flexible pipes being parts of bath plumbing installations; Hot water heating installations; Thermostatic valves as parts of heating installations.
 Basins in the nature of bowls; Bowls; Boxes for dispensing paper towels for household use; Clothes racks, for drying; Dishes for soap; Dustbins; Jugs; Plates; Porcelain mugs; Pots; Shoe polish applicators not containing shoe polish; Soap boxes; Soap dispensers; Soap holders; Toilet brushes; Toilet paper dispensers; Toilet paper holders; Toothbrushes, electric; Towel rails and rings; Coffee services in the nature of tableware; Dishers; Glass jars; Nonelectric kettles; Tea services in the nature of tableware; Works of art of earthenware, china, porcelain and ceramic."

-All Aimadi sales transactions are handled in North America by hosting websites.
+Most Aimadi sales transactions are handled in North America by hosting websites.
 Amazon in particular takes care of inventory, warehousing, sales, payment processing, and delivery.
+For sales from its proprietary website, Aimadi uses a commercial fulfillment company.

-Aimadi's sole role in the process is to ship faucets to Amazon warehouses from time to time, ensuring that Amazon does not run out of inventory.
+Aimadi's sole role in the process is to ship faucets to U.S. warehouses from time to time, ensuring that it does not run out of inventory in North america.

 Manufacturer(s)